muratk5n/thirdwave/en/index.md

 I lived near Hudson River for a while...
 I joked earlier in other posts four-eyed fish, one-legged frog etc, those weren't just random burns, I'd hear that stuff from the natives of the area.
-The message was basically "you dont wanna go in there", "you go in for a swim you wont come out".
-JKr's version of HR history was interesting.
-Had some successes but ultimately unfettered capitalism won.
+RFKj's version of HR history was interesting - had some successes but ultimately unfettered capitalism won.

 ---

-\#RFKJr Increased cases of astma, autism; industrial polution is to blame?
-It is surprising for foreigners so many ppl in US have astma, bizarre other conditions compared to developing countries.
+Increased cases of astma, autism; industrial polution is to blame? \#RFKJr.
+It is surprising for foreigners so many ppl in US have bizarre medical conditions compared to developing countries.
 Some chalk it up to US improved med tech diagnosis but the culprit could be elsewhere.

 ---

-This is great news.
+This is great news..

 The Independent: "Albanese says nothing served by US still pursuing Assange..
 Australian Prime Minister Anthony Albanese has expressed